Photo: Unknown (prototype asset) / project prototype

 Price: SGD 300–800/night (~€207–553) | Location: 320 Havelock Road, Robertson Quay

-The Warehouse Hotel occupies a stunning 1895 former spice warehouse on the Singapore River — the extraordinary exposed brick walls, the extraordinary pool (the most beautiful hotel pool in central Singapore, the river visible beyond the pool edge), and the excellent Po restaurant (the finest Singapore-heritage restaurant in any boutique hotel).
+The Warehouse Hotel occupies a striking 1895 former spice warehouse on the Singapore River — exposed brick walls, a pool (one of the most beautiful hotel pools in central Singapore, the river visible beyond the pool edge), and the excellent Po restaurant (the best Singapore-heritage restaurant in any boutique hotel).
 The most atmospheric heritage conversion in Singapore’s boutique hotel scene.

 Wanderlust Hotel — Little India Creativity